WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/p.md

 ## pane

-Use to refer to a smaller section that is part of the application window.
+Use to refer to a smaller section or area that is part of the application window.
 Generally, a *pane* or *view* is adjacent to other UI elements and regions, and cannot be hidden, whereas a window is separate and can be hidden.

 For more information, see [Window, page, dialog, and view](https://make.wordpress.org/docs/style-guide/developer-content/ui-elements/#window-page-dialog-and-view).